pvedu/agripv/README.md

 ![alt_text](images/image34.png "image_tooltip")

 ####
-    Further Programming {#further-programming}
+    Further Programming

 Try changing the blink code.
 For instance, change the line delay(1000) to delay(200).
 The first instance of delay determines the on-time and the second instance determines the off-time.

 The setup of the Arduino IDE is now complete.
 The programming section below includes code to interact with the sensors, but first we need to assemble the hardware.

-## Assembling the Board {#assembling-the-board}
+## Assembling the Board

 To have the sensors talk to the microcontroller, we need to connect specific pins to specific wires on the sensors.
 In the schematic below, the heavy color lines are the wires.
 There are wires inside the board (called tracks) that are shown in the schematic but are not visible in the actual board.
 The wires under the ESP32 are bad practice but was the only way to get everything to fit.